altwajre/hello-akka/resources/docs/02-general-concepts/02-actor-system/README.md

 ## Actors are made to be containers for behavior and state
 - Embracing this means to not routinely send behavior within messages:
     - This may be tempting using Scala closures.
-- One of the risks is to accidentally share mutable state between actors:
+- One of the risks is to accidentally share mutable state between actors.
     - This violation of the actor model unfortunately breaks all the properties which make programming in actors such a nice experience.

 ## Top-level actors are the innermost part of your Error Kernel